A Play Money Whitepaper

 Surface more deals faster, but they don’t help the best allocators build a following or help investors learn from the people worth following.
 Discovery without compounding human expertise.

-It’s great how Ryan Hoover’s Product Hunt for Startups rally social proof around founders.
+It’s great how Ryan Hoover’s Product Hunt for Startups rallies social proof around founders.
 But the capital still lands as one-off bets.
 They’re planting a bunch of trees that aren’t adding up to a forest.
 Social proof without industry leverage.

 Even the best programs, like Hustle Fund Commons, sit alongside investing, not inside it.
 Every week we see investors who’ve taken every course freeze before their first check.
 Education separated from the decision itself doesn’t build conviction.
 Learning without action.